-A student entering the program with a bachelor's degree (or with a master's degree that is not closely linked to the student's coursework in political science) can normally expect funding for five academic years so long as they maintains a strong academic record and makes timely progress through the program.
+Students can normally expect funding for five academic years so long as they maintain a strong academic record and make timely progress through the program.
 The department often provides funding for a sixth year, with preference given to students who have excelled academically; in some cases, preference will be shown to students highly qualified to meet specific department needs (e.g., teaching a course on a particular topic).